Our list of 8 Best Water Purifiers in India (2021) right below will ease your job to put the seal on simply the best product.

 - Post RO carbon filter: Adds essential minerals and enhances taste

-The Marvella Sleek has a very compact and aesthetic design.
+This water purifier has a very compact and aesthetic design.
 It also features a large storage tank with a capacity of 8 litres which makes sure that you never run out of pure water.

 Yet another advanced feature of this water purifier, is the filter change alarm which alerts for the filter change with the red indicator on the front panel.
 This is useful so that you are always 100% protected and only drinking safe and healthy water.
+Due to all of these advanced features, this water purifier from HUL makes it to our list of best water purifiers in India.

 The AO Smith Z9 is a complete solution if you are looking for an ultramodern, best in class RO water purifier.
 This water purifier has the most advanced features among all the RO water purifiers available in India right now.